 - Employers contribute to HDHP/SOs in two ways: through their contributions toward the premium for the health plan and through their contributions (if any, in the case of HSAs) to the savings account option (i.e., the HRAs or HSAs themselves). - Looking just at the annual employer contributions to premiums, covered workers in HDHP/HRAs on average receive employer contributions of \$4,597 for single coverage and \$12,390 for family coverage.
 The average employer contribution for single coverage in HDHP/HRAs is significantly less than the average employer premium contribution for plans that are not HDHP/SOs (Exhibit 8.8). - The average annual employer contributions to premiums for workers in HSA-qualified HDHPs are \$4,280 for single coverage and \$10,914 for family coverage.
-These amounts are lower than the average contributions for single or family coverage for workers in plans that are not HDHP/SOs (Exhibit 8.8). - ▶ When looking at employer contributions to the savings option, workers enrolled in HDHP/HRAs receive, on average, an annual employer contribution to their HRA of \$947 for single coverage and \$1,800 for family coverage (Exhibit 8.8). - HRAs are generally structured in such a way that employers may not actually spend the whole amount that they make available to their employees' HRAs.
-Amounts committed to an employee's HRA that are not used by the employee generally roll over and can be used in future years, but any balance may revert back to the employer if the employee leaves his or her job.
-Thus, the employer contribution amounts to HRAs that we capture in the survey may exceed the amount that employers will actually spend.
+These amounts are lower than the average contributions for single or family coverage for workers in plans that are not HDHP/SOs (Exhibit 8.8). - When looking at employer contributions to the savings option, workers enrolled in HDHP/HRAs receive, on average, an annual employer contribution to their HRA of \$947 for single coverage and \$1,800 for family coverage (Exhibit 8.8). - O HRAs are generally structured in such a way that employers may not actually spend the whole amount that they make available to their employees' HRAs.4 Amounts committed to an employee's HRA that are not used by the employee generally roll over and can be used in future years, but any balance may revert back to the employer if the employee leaves his or her job.
+Thus, the employer

-In the survey, we ask, "Up to what dollar amount does your firm promise to contribute each year to an employee's HRA or health reimbursement arrangement for single coverage?"
+4 In the survey, we ask, "Up to what dollar amount does your firm promise to contribute each year to an employee's HRA or health reimbursement arrangement for single coverage?"
 We refer to the amount that the employer commits to make available to an HRA as a contribution for ease of discussion.
 As discussed, HRAs are notional accounts, and employers are not required to actually transfer funds until an employee incurs expenses.
 Thus, employers may not expend the entire amount that they commit to make available to their employees through an HRA.